oilmcut-2020/JavaClass/README.md

 **Hint :** The number which is only divisible by itself and 1 is known as prime number.
 For example 2, 3, 5, 7…are prime numbers.

+ ## IMPORTANT NOTE : PLEASE REFER BRANCH "STUDENT" FOR ANY DOUBT AND UPLOAD YOUR FILE IN WEEK 03 FOLDER!!!!